RUSSIAN ORTHODOX CHURCH TIMELINE

 As it is in the other Orthodox Churches, informal spiritual guidance is important in the ROC.
 Ideally, each believer should have a spiritual advisor (father), a priest, a monk, an experienced lay person (a woman can be a spiritual mother).
 Only ordained priests have the right to hear the confessions.
 There is a practice of discussing one’s spiritual life with an advisor and to confess to a priest later.
 Many believers, however, claim that they do not have spiritual advisors.
 Some congregations preserve the practice of group confession that emerged in late nineteenth century, introduced by St Joann of Kronstadt (d.
 1908).
 In group confession, the confessor names various sins before a group of penitents, and everyone is expected to confirm committing them.

 Orthodox rituals include veneration of the Theotokos and of the saints.
 Every city, bishopric, or country has its own locally born saints, who provide special protection to their compatriots.
 St Sergii of Radonezh, who is called the Hegumen of the Russian Land, is particularly venerated by the ROC.
-Official canonizaton often results from veneration from below.
-Historically, religious processions in the name of sainst\icons became a popular post-Soviet Orthodox practice, although as early as in mid-1800s their usefulness was seen as questionable.
+Official canonization often results from veneration from below.
+Historically, religious processions in the name of saintst\icons became a popular post-Soviet Orthodox practice, although as early as in mid-1800s their usefulness was seen as questionable (Freeze 2017:355).
 Some routes for the processions have long histories (for example, the 150 km Velikoretskii route with the icon of St Nickolas from the city of Kirov to a village where the icon used to be found), while some other are relatively new (the twenty-one km route to the place near Yekaterinburg where the Romanovs Royal Family was executed in 1918).
-Piligrims walk to accompany a specific highly venerated icon, or to commemorate some event, singing hymnes and prayers.
-Contemporary processions normally imply pre-organized free food and camping, as well as medical assistance to participants.
+Pilgrims walk to accompany a specific highly venerated icon, or to commemorate some event, singing hymns and prayers.
+Contemporary processions normally imply pre-organized free food and camping, as well as medical assistance to participants (Rock 2014).

 Fasting in the ROC varies from full abstention from food to abstaining from meat only, while dairy and eggs remain permitted.
 Most commonly, fasting means abstaining from all animal products.
-The Eurcharistic fast before communion is assumed (at least six hours without food and water).
-The other fasts in Russia are debated by the Orthodox public.
+The Eucharistic fast before communion is assumed (at least six hours without food and water).
+The other fasts in Russia are debated by the Orthodox public (Mitrofanova 2018).
 Apart from various fasts throughout the year, believers are expected to fast every Wednesday and Friday; pious adherents fast on Monday as well.

 The ROC clergy, as well as of the other Orthodox Churches, can be white (married) or black (monastic).
 Non-monastic celibate priests are an innovation.
 Clerics include priests (presviters) performing the mysteries and rituals; deacons, who assist the priests; and bishops, who ordain priests and other bishops.
 Women cannot be ordained.
 Traditionally, only black priests are promoted to bishops; married priests may be decorated with a mithre, which makes them somehow equal to bishops.
 Ordinary monastics are considered lay persons, but in the ROC monks often hold the priesthood.